Uraxii/project-corridor/Nous - The Still World.md

-# World & Lore Summary
+# Nous - The Still World Lore

 ## The Fundamental Nature of the World